annabelrothschild/annabelrothschild.github.io/index.md

 Outside of computer science, I enjoy hiking, biking, and [cool art](https://annabelrothschild.com/personal/art/).
 I am a 'native' English speaker, my French is B2/C1 and my German is barely A1.

-To contact me, please email me at either arothschild [at] wellesley [dot] edu.
-I also use an encrypted service: annabelrothschild [at] tuta [dot] io if you prefer.
+To contact me, please email me at either arothschild [at] wellesley [dot] edu or my encrypted service: annabelrothschild [at] tuta [dot] io.

 <img src="images/IMG_4988.JPG"
      alt="Photo of Annabel'"